Anna White: Biography

-The music of the Shakers were one of the things that had initially attracted her to the religion, and she would go on to write hundreds of spiritual songs, and compile two books of Shaker music which included some of her own hymns.
+The music of the Shakers was one of the things that had initially attracted her to the religion, and she would go on to write hundreds of spiritual songs, and compile two books of Shaker music which included some of her own hymns.

-In 1865, White became second eldress to Antoinette Doolittle, and upon Doolittle's death in 1887, became first eldress.
-She became a vegetarian following the example of Elder Frederick Evans of the Mount Lebanon Society, and the rest of the North Family followed her example.
+White was a student of Elder Frederick Evans and Eldress Antoinette Doolittle of the Mount Lebanon Society, and was also taught by the Eldress Ruth Landon, who had seen the founder of Shakerism, Ann Lee.
+In 1865, White became second eldress to Eldress Doolittle, and upon Doolittle's death in 1887, became first eldress.
+She became a vegetarian following the example of Elder Evans, and the rest of the North Family followed her example.